 - Retrieve a built-in account from

 Option (1) is problematic.
-First, asking the user to type something before entering your app will automatically make your app less appealing.
-Second, there's no guarantee that the username chosen will be unique.
+First, asking the user to enter something before using your app automatically makes your app less appealing.
+Second, there's no guarantee that the username they choose is unique.

 Option (2) is less onerous for the user, but it's tricky to get right.
-More importantly, it only allows you to remember the user on one device.
+More importantly, it only lets you remember the user on one device.
 Imagine the frustration of someone who upgrades to a shiny new device, only to find that your app no longer remembers them.

 Option (3) is the preferred technique.
-Account Manager allows you to get information about the accounts that are stored on the user's device.
-As we'll see in this lesson, using Account Manager lets you remember your user, no matter how many devices the user may own, by adding just a couple of extra taps to your UI.
+Account Manager lets you get information about the accounts that are stored on the user's device.
+Using Account Manager lets you remember your user, no matter how many devices the user may own, by adding just a couple of extra taps to your UI.

 Decide what type of account to use